adulu-bang/NetStream-Caravel/README.md

 ---

 ## Proposed Solution

-NetStream introduces a hardware packet-processing pipeline integrated into the Caravel user area, enabling:
+NetStream addresses the limitations of software-based packet processing by introducing a hardware-accelerated, streaming packet-processing pipeline integrated within the Caravel user project area.

-- Line-rate packet parsing
+The core design philosophy is based on a clear separation between the control plane and the data plane.
+The Caravel RISC-V management core acts as the control plane, responsible for configuring rules and actions, updating policies, and monitoring system behavior.
+In contrast, the NetStream datapath operates as a dedicated data plane, performing packet parsing, classification, and action execution entirely in hardware.

-- Configurable filtering rules
+By structuring the design as a streaming pipeline, NetStream processes packets in a deterministic, stage-by-stage manner without relying on large memory accesses or complex software routines.
+Each packet flows through a sequence of hardware stages that extract relevant fields, generate lookup keys, match against rule sets parallely, and apply corresponding actions such as dropping, rewriting or forwarding.

-- Protocol-aware inspection
+This approach eliminates the cache inefficiencies and memory bottlenecks associated with CPU-based processing, enabling line-rate performance with deterministic latency and significantly reduced CPU overhead.

-- Telemetry extraction (flow stats, counters)
+The system is fully programmable by the RISCV processor through the Wishbone interface, allowing dynamic updates to filtering rules, classification policies, and monitoring parameters without modifying the hardware datapath.

-The design is controlled via the Caravel RISC-V management core using the Wishbone interface.
+Overall, NetStream transforms packet processing from a software-driven, memory-bound workload into a hardware-accelerated, deterministic process suitable for edge and industrial networking environments.

 ---